 IFRS 2 - Share-based Payment ("IFRS 2") was amended by the IASB in June 2016 to clarify the accounting for cash-settled share-based payment transactions that include a performance condition, the classification of share-based payment transactions with net settlement features and the accounting for modifications of share-based payment transactions from cash-settled to equity-settled.
-The amendments are effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.
-The Company does not anticipate a material impact to its financial statements upon adoption of this standard.
+The amendments are effective for annual periods beginning on or after January 1, 2018.
+The Company has adopted this standard effective August 1, 2018 and there was no material impact from the adoption of this standard.

-IFRS 9 - Financial Instruments ("IFRS 9") was issued by the IASB in November 2009 with additions in October 2010 and May 2013 and will replace IAS 39 Financial Instruments: Recognition and Measurement
+IFRS 9 - Financial Instruments ("IFRS 9") was issued by the IASB in November 2009 with additions in October 2010 and May 2013 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").

-("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9, except that an entity choosing to measure a financial liability at fair value will present the portion of any change in its fair value due to changes in the entity's own credit risk in other comprehensive income, rather than within profit or loss.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-Earlier adoption is permitted.
-The Company does not anticipate a material impact to its financial statements upon adoption of this standard.
+The has adopted this standard effective August 1, 2018 and there was no material impact from the adoption of this standard.

 IFRS 16 - Leases ('IFRS 16") replaces IAS 17, Leases ("IAS 17").
 The new model requires the recognition of almost all lease contracts on a lessee's statement of financial position as a lease liability reflecting future lease payments and a 'right-of-use asset' with exceptions for certain short-term leases and leases of low-value assets.
 In addition, the lease payments are required to be presented on the statement of cash flow within operating and financing activities for the interest and principal portions, respectively.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted if IFRS 15, Revenue from Contracts with Customers, is also applied.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
 The Company is currently evaluating the impact of the adoption of IFRS 16.